Learn about proposals to freeze community college tuition that would make the cost of college attendance much more affordable.

 Additionally, getting young people to go to college is a means to reverse the trend of income inequality in this country.
 With more and more of the nation’s wealth concentrated in the hands of a few, getting a college degree can help improve the economic situation of millions of young people that are the future of this country’s workforce.
 The better educated they are and the more skills they have, the more in-demand they will be and the more money they will make.
 As a result, upward mobility becomes much easier and the middle class expands.

-Furthermore, providing. . .read more
+Furthermore, providing a tuition-free. . .read more

 What states are home to the most diverse and least diverse community colleges?
 In our exclusive diversity report, we analyze our data to determine how much diversity there is on community college campuses throughout the United States.
 In addition, learn about the benefits of attending a community college with a diverse student body.